stanford-crfm/levanter/docs/Add-Models.md

 # Add New Models to Levanter

-This guide outlines the process of adding new models into the Levanter.
-While we emphasize adding models previously implemented in Hugging Face, these steps are applicable to models from other sources.
+This guide outlines the process of adding new models into Levanter.
+While we emphasize adding models that are implemented in Hugging Face, these steps are applicable to models from other sources.

-We'll start with a detailed walkthrough on implementing and testing your model.
+We'll start with a detailed walkthrough on implementing your model and testing it.
 Subsequently, we'll describe how to configure and run a training job with your model.
 To conclude, we'll share insights and recommendations to enhance your model's training efficiency.

 ## Write Your Model
-Writing a new model in Levanter is very similar to doing so in Hugging Face.
+Writing a new model in Levanter is very similar to Hugging Face.
 You first create a config class to register the key hyperparameters and axes of your model.
 Then, you write the model class that includes key layers and components of your model.

 ### Write Config
 We start by writing your model config class.
 This class will register all the hyperparameters and axes of your models.
-We want to define them as the first step because they will be used in the implementation of the model.
+We want to define them as the first step because they will be used immidately in the next step that implements your model.

-Note that you don't need to write all of them at once.
+Note that you don't need to write all of configurations at once.
 You can start with the key hyperparameters and axes, and add more as you implement the model.

-Hyperparameters should be declared with their type and a default value, illustrated below:
+**Hyperparameters** should be declared with their type and a default value, illustrated below:

 ```python
 seq_len: int = 2048